lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * `margin: auto` is used to place content in the center.
 * float will use to float any content on the screen.
 This content can be overlapped.
 * To avoid overlapping of content use clean.
+###### Tutorial 22
+* Use anchor tag to display content as a link.
+* use button tag to display content like a button.
+* text-decoration is used to remove/add style in text.
+* use `tag: hover` to make changes if we move the cursor on it.
+* use `tag: visited` to make changes if the user clicked on it.
+* use `tag: active` to make changes when we are clicking it.